How to Improve Your Financial Well-Being, Even in Times of Uncertainty

 2. Assess Your Short Term Financial Health

 Do you need access to cash or income now?
-Assess the best (and worst) sources of emergency money and income for funding your life during the Coronavirus crisis.
+Assess the best (and worst) sources of emergency money and income

 Doing okay?
-Or not?
-Breath.
+Breathe.

 It may sound scary, but facing fears is one of the best ways to deal with them.
 Run different scenarios with your savings: